 Every February, the small Andalusian town of Jerez de la Frontera is invaded by a giant flamenco festival, where you can not only enjoy world-class flamenco concerts, but also try your hand at the art.

-The last week of February sees the small town of Jerez de la Frontera in Andalusia host one of Spain’s most important flamenco festivals – Flamenco de Jerez.
+In the last week of February the small town of Jerez de la Frontera in Andalusia host one of Spain’s most important flamenco festivals – Flamenco de Jerez.
 For two weeks, the city’s stages are filled with some of the most famous flamenco artists, as well as artists and fans from all over the world come to see performances and take part in workshops and masterclasses.

 Flamenco, which consists of cantes (songs), baile (dances), guitarra (guitar) palmas (handclaps), is considered one of Spain’s national art forms.
 Jerez is often called the cradle of flamenco, but its origins are concentrated in the areas around Jerez, Seville and Cadiz.